Fingel/ripasso-gnome-search-provider/README.md

 Passwords will be cleared from the clipboard in 40 seconds.
 OTP is supported, prefix your search with `otp ` and then select a search result as normal.

 ## Installation
+### Arch Linux
+Available on the aur as [ripasso-gnome-search-provider](https://aur.archlinux.org/packages/ripasso-gnome-search-provider)

+You will need to re-log your GNOME session after intsalling the package.

 ### Manual
 Clone this repository and run: